lhaykus/get-physical/readme.md

 npm i morgan

 ```
-Seed the database
+* Seed the database
 ```
 npm run seed
 ```
-Start the server
+* Start the server
 ```
 npm start
 ```
-Go to localhost:3002 and app is ready to be used!
+* Go to localhost:3002 and app is ready to be used!

-# <h3 align='left'>Credits</h3>
+## Credits
 Frontend code was provided by © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 All Rights Reserved.